 Celebrating 50 years of diplomatic relations between Austria and Mongolia in Ulan Bator

-Austria has organised a seminar on the relations between the European Union and Mongolia that will be held in the Mongolian Institute for Strategic Studies on 9 July.
-An agreement on partnership and cooperation between the EU and Mongolia was signed in May this year that is ushering in a new era in the relations between the EU and Mongolia.
-The participants in this seminar on the EU side will include among others the seminar key speakers Austrian State Secretary for Finance Andreas Schieder, the head of the EU Delegation in Beijing with special responsibility for Mongolia Markus Ederer and the Political Director in the Foreign Ministry Jan Kickert.
+A special highlight is a seminar on "Extending the cooperation between Mongolia and the EU in regional and global issues" organised jointly by the Institute for Strategic Studies of the Mongolian Security Council and the Austrian Embassy.
+An agreement on partnership and cooperation between the EU and Mongolia was signed in April this year that is ushering in a new era in the relations between the EU and Mongolia.
+The speakers of the seminar, which will be held in the Foreign Ministry of Mongolia, include Mongolian Deputy Foreign Minister Damba Gankhuyag, EU Ambassador Markus Ederer, the foreign policy consultant of the President of Mongolia, Otgonbayar Mashbat, and the Political Director in the Foreign Ministry in Vienna, Ambassador Jan Kickert.

 Ambassador Jan Kickert will also hold political meetings with his counterpart in the Mongolian Foreign Ministry, Director General for Policy Planning Tsededamba Batbayar, and the Foreign Ministry's State Secretary, Gombo Tsogtsai.

 The Austrian Embassy in Beijing has already organised a series of cultural events in June of this year to celebrate Austrian-Mongolian relations; the highpoint of these events was a joint concert in the Ulan Bator Palace of Culture that drew an audience of more than 1000 people.

 Tel.: ++43 (0) 50 1150-3320